jborchma/project_euler/README.md

 to vectorize the calculation but ended up not really finding a way.
 As it turns out, the search space was small enough to then just loop through the possibilities even for 136.

+### Problem 165

+In [this problem](https://projecteuler.net/problem=165), we need to look for intersections in line segments that are generated based on pseudo random numbers.
+My approach was the following:

+1. generate the needed line segments
+2. loop through every possible pair of line segments, and check if they intersect

+The second step was really where the difficulty of the problem was.
+I approached it in the following way.
+Each line segment could be represented by an vector equation f(x) = a + x*b, where a would be the first point of the segment, say p1, and b would be p2-p1.
+Hence, x would be in [0,1].

+The intersection equation is a simple linear equation that would always have a solution unless the two line segments are parallel.
+However, the intersection point count be outside of the actual line segment.
+Hence, I solved the eqation and checked the solution for each pair by checking if x was in (0,1) (the exclusion made sure the intersection wasn't an endpoint of a segment).

 ### Problem 185

 Coming soon